ArchieCrawford/Athlyt/legal/coach-recruiter-terms.md

 You are responsible for complying with NCAA, institutional, and local regulations.

-Athlyt is not responsible for recruiting decisions or outcomes.
+Tayp is not responsible for recruiting decisions or outcomes.